Jonepeter/credit-risk-model/README.md

 | **Implementation**   | Easy - Fast scoring, simple monitoring        | Hard - Computational intensive            |
 | **Maintenance**      | Low - Stable relationships                    | High - Needs frequent retraining          |

-The choice is depends on the regulatory context, the need for transparency, and the business’s risk appetite.
+The choice is depends on the regulatory context, the need for transparency, and the business's risk appetite.
 Often, a balance is sought: starting with interpretable models for baseline compliance, and carefully introducing complexity only when it demonstrably improves business outcomes and can be sufficiently explained.

 ## Project Structure